EOS-Nation/auditor.bos/src/auditor.contracts.md

 ## ACTION: nominatecand
 **PARAMETERS:**
 * __cand__ is an account_name parameter for the nominating candidate.
-* __requestedpay__ is an asset requested by the candidate as pay for being an elected auditor.
-It should be passed to the action in the format: \"10.0000 BOS\".

 **INTENT:** The intent of {{ nominatecand }} is to nominates a candidate to auditor election, Accounts must nominate as a candidate before they can be voted for.
 The candidate must lock a configurable number of tokens before trying to nominate (configurable via {{ updateconfig }} in the parameter lockupasset which will be sent from the token contract as defined and set in the code of the contract.
 If a user previously been a candidate they may have enough staked tokens to not require further staking but will otherwise need to transfer the difference to meet the required stake.